Circulatory system: Other animals

 The blood vascular system first appeared probably in an ancestor of the triploblasts over 600 million years ago, overcoming the time-distance constraints of diffusion, while endothelium evolved in an ancestral vertebrate some 540–510 million years ago.

 Open circulatory system

-In arthropods, the open circulatory system is a system in which a fluid in a cavity called the hemocoel bathes the organs directly with oxygen and nutrients, with there being no distinction between blood and interstitial fluid; this combined fluid is called hemolymph or haemolymph.
+In arthropods, the open circulatory system is a system in which a fluid in a cavity called the hemocoel or haemocoel bathes the organs directly with oxygen and nutrients, with there being no distinction between blood and interstitial fluid; this combined fluid is called hemolymph or haemolymph.
 Muscular movements by the animal during locomotion can facilitate hemolymph movement, but diverting flow from one area to another is limited.
 When the heart relaxes, blood is drawn back toward the heart through open-ended pores (ostia).

 Hemolymph fills all of the interior hemocoel of the body and surrounds all cells.
 Hemolymph is composed of water, inorganic salts (mostly sodium, chloride, potassium, magnesium, and calcium), and organic compounds (mostly carbohydrates, proteins, and lipids).
 The primary oxygen transporter molecule is hemocyanin.

 There are free-floating cells, the hemocytes, within the hemolymph.
 They play a role in the arthropod immune system.